-Reserving risk is the risk related to our carried reserves for losses and loss expenses.
+Reserving risk is the risk that a Company's reserves are not sufficient to cover its unpaid loss and loss adjustment expense costs.
 The estimation of reserves is subject to uncertainty because the ultimate cost of settling claims is dependent upon future events and loss development trends that can vary with the impact of economic, social, and legal and regulatory matters.
 We manage reserving risk through our reserving practices discussed above in "Liability for Losses and Loss Adjustment Expenses - Loss Reserving," as well as through our commutation and policy buy-back strategy and claims management practices.
 We also have a Reserving Committee that is responsible for managing reserving risk and making recommendations to our Chief Financial Officer on the appropriate level of reserves to include in our consolidated financial statements.
 For additional information relating to our loss reserves by segment, "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies" in our Annual Report on Form 10-K for the year ended December 31, 2017.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies." in our Annual Report on Form 10-K for the year ended December 31, 2018.

-Investment / Market Risk
+Investment Risk

-We are principally exposed to four types of investment/market risk: interest rate risk, credit risk, equity price risk and foreign currency risk.
-We manage market risk in a number of ways, including use of investment guidelines; regular reviews of investment opportunities; market conditions; portfolio duration; oversight of the selection and performance of external asset managers; regular stress testing of the portfolio against known and hypothetical scenarios; established tolerance levels; and we manage foreign currency by asset/liability matching and use of derivatives.
-Investments are primarily managed by our Investment Department, which is overseen by our Investment Committee.
+Investment Risk is the risk of loss resulting from under-performing investment returns, dilution of investment capital, or adverse financial market movements (such as interest rates or exchange rates).
+Investment risk can be broken down into the following sub-risks which may threaten our ability to effectively manage the investment portfolio: interest rate risk, credit spread risk, public equity risk, alternative investment risk and concentration risk.
+We manage Investment Risk in a number of ways, including use of investment guidelines; regular reviews of investment opportunities; market conditions; portfolio duration; oversight of the selection and performance of external asset managers; regular stress testing of the portfolio against known and hypothetical scenarios; established tolerance levels; and we manage foreign currency by asset/liability matching and use of derivatives.
+Investments are primarily managed by our Investment function, which is overseen by our Investment Committee.